sapphiredev/utilities/packages/discord.js-utilities/README.md

 ## Features

 -   Written in TypeScript
--   Bundled with Rollup so it can be used in NodeJS and browsers
+-   Bundled with Rollup to provide size-optimal bundles
--   Offers CommonJS, ESM and UMD bundles
+-   Offers CommonJS and ESM bundles
--   Fully tested

 ## Installation